Badea-pro/MEAN-MAIN/README.md

 This project has been created by Badea khalboos

+Open the terminal and type 'ng add @angular/material'

 add new file and name it as '.editorconfig' and type inside it
 /